 (b) references to any statute or statutory provision or regulatory code of practice shall include reference to any statute or statutory provision or regulatory code of practice which amends, extends, consolidates or replaces the same and shall include any directions, orders, regulatory codes of practice, instruments or other subordinate legislation made under any relevant statute or statutory provision;

 (c) references to a “person” shall include any individual, company, corporation, firm, partnership, joint venture, association, organisation, institution, trust or agency, whether or not having a separate legal personality;

 (d) references importing a particular gender include all genders and references importing the singular include the plural and vice versa;

 (e) the words “include”, “including” and “in particular” shall not be interpreted as limiting the generality of any foregoing words;

 (f) headings and sub-headings are inserted for convenience only and shall be ignored in construing these Terms;

 (g) any reference to a “party” or “parties” shall mean a party or the parties to these Terms;

-(h) references to processing, controller, processor, data subject and personal data and their derivatives shall bear the meanings ascribed to them in the GDPR; and
+(h) references to processing, controller, processor, data subject, personal data, personal data breach and their derivatives shall bear the meanings ascribed to them in the GDPR; and

 (i) for the purposes of these Terms the term "cookies" will include cookies and any other devices or technologies now known or developed in the future which store or access information on devices of End Users.